Customer Portal Best Practices to Implement This Year

 Set up an onboarding process

 Client onboarding is one of those costs that are very hard to calculate and keep track of.
-On one hand, you want to get clients quickly set up and make them familiar with your new portal.
+On one hand, you want to get clients quickly set up and make them familiar with your client onboarding portal.
 On the other hand, spending too many resources will cost money that, depending on your customer lifetime value, you might not recoup.

 In order to succeed with your service business, you should think about designing an onboarding process that works well for both your team and your clients.
 At SPP, we’ve built a simple onboarding page that anyone can edit.
 It’s a great starter template and includes a section for a welcome video, options to link to blog posts, plus a few elements that link to the client profile.